ChamathNS/asgardio-tomcat-saml-agent/README.md

 `IndexPage` property of the sampleApp.properties file in the `<APP_HOME>/WEB-INF/classes` directory is used to define the landing page of the webapp which is also considered as an unsecured page.
-Also the same page is used as the page that user get redirected once the logout is done.
+Also the same page is used as the page that the user get redirected once the logout is done.
 Here we have set `<APP_HOME>/index.html` as the value of `IndexPage` property.
     IndexPage=/SampleApp/index.html

-By default, all other pages considered as secured pages.
+By default, all the other pages are considered as secured pages.
 Hence `home.jsp` will be secured without any other configurations.

 ### Trigger authentication
 In the `<APP_HOME>/index.html` page, we have added the action for the login button to trigger a SAML authentication: